RichardZGK/RichardZGK/README.md

 - 👋 Hi, I’m @RichardZGK
 - 👀 I’m interested in python and statistics.
-- 🌱 I’m currently learning economics.
+- 🌱 I’m currently learning machine learning.
-- 💞️ I’m looking to collaborate on my poor spoken English.
-- 📫 How to reach me：1900012166@pku.edu.cn
+- 📫 How to reach me：zhuogk@saif.sjtu.edu.cn

 <!---
 RichardZGK/RichardZGK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.